ranmocy/gmail-automata/README.md

 3. Update the script id in ".clasp.json" file.
 To find the script id:
     1. Setup the script following the section [Setup](#Setup) above if you haven't do it.
-    2. In the spreadsheet, click menu "Tools" -> "Script Editor".
+    2. In the spreadsheet, click menu "Extensions" -> "App Script".
-    3. In the script editor, click menu "File" > "Project properties" > "Info".
+    3. In the script editor, click menu "Project Settings" > "IDs" > "ScriptID".
-4. Login CLASP: `npx clasp login` and authorize the app in the browser.
+4. Login CLASP: `yarn login` and authorize the app in the browser.
-5. Deploy current version: `npx clasp push`.
+5. Deploy current version: `yarn push`.

 ## Changelog